Microsoft 365 network connectivity overview

 Traditional network architectures and SaaS

 In traditional network architectures, higher latency for generic Internet traffic is a necessary tradeoff in order to maintain network perimeter security, and performance optimization for Internet traffic typically involves upgrading or scaling out the equipment at network egress points.
-However, this approach does not address the requirements for optimum network performance of SaaS services such as Microsoft 365.
+However, this approach doesn't address the requirements for optimum network performance of SaaS services such as Microsoft 365.

 Identifying Microsoft 365 network traffic